 Bryce Love (Running Back, Stanford) – His 11.33 ypc is 9th in the nation and the top mark among backs with thirty or more carries

-Jake Browning (Quarterback, Washington) – The numbers – 69.6% completion percentage, 4 TD, 1 INT and 543 passing yards – are solid, but not elite for the #6 Huskies
+Jake Browning (Quarterback, Washington) – 69.6% completion percentage, 4 TD, 1 INT and 543 passing yards.
+Solid, but not elite for the #6 Huskies

 J.K.
 Dobbins (Running Back, Ohio State) – Only received 13 carries (for 72 yards) in a big game against the Sooners